Quick summary – The key differences between Boost and Aldi

 - Overseas call centers :

 Most of the big phone companies (Optus, Telstra and Vodafone) have gone through the pain of putting their call center services overseas and then bringing them back to Australia.
 It’s cheaper to perform customer service overseas than it is to hire Australians for the position – Auzzies are notoriously expensive.
-But one that’s done, customers, historically, have become unhappy with the service they get and it all has to be moved back home.
+But once the call center is shifted overseas, customers, historically, have become unhappy with the service they get and it all has to be moved back home.
 Smaller phone companies, who have tighter margins to manage (like Boost and ALDImobile) have little option but to leave their customer service functions outsourced and international.
-I have called both (Boost’s and ALDmobile’s) call centers on a number of occasions and found them to be friendly and proficient.
-I must say, the Boost Mobile facility was memorably good ( the representative I spoke to took the time to explain their new data charging extremely thoroughly ).
-But overseas call centers aren’t for everyone.
-Whichever you choose – Boost or ALDImobile – you’re getting one, like it or now.
+I have called both (Boost’s and ALDmobile’s) call centers on a number of occasions and found the staff I spoke to, to be friendly and proficient.
+I must say, the Boost Mobile facility was memorably good ( the representative I spoke to took the time to explain their new data charging extremely thoroughly).
+However, overseas call centers aren’t for everyone.
+Whichever you choose – Boost or ALDImobile – you’re getting an overseas call center, like it or now.

-- They both have 4G data speeds available through their SIMs :
+- Both Boost and Aldi have 4G data speeds available :

 - They both round the data you use to the kB :